NCAR/koru-jekyll-template/README.md

     * Click the "Settings" tab in the top right
     * Scroll down to the "GitHub Pages" section
     * For Source, choose "master branch /docs folder" (learn more about [publishing sources](https://help.github.com/en/github/working-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites))
     * Ignore the "Choose a theme" button.
-Your theme (Koru-Jekyll) is configured in the _config.yml file of your new repo
+Your theme (Koru-Jekyll) is configured in the docs/_config.yml file of your repo
     * Your new site should now be published at https://ncar.github.io/your-repo-name/

 ## Creating Content